 There are different types of home water filtration systems available in today’s market, but one of the emerging popular options is a reverse osmosis system.
-However, many people are unsure of what an RO filter is and the benefits of using this type of water filtration system.
+However, many people are unsure of what a Reverse Osmosis water filter is and the benefits of using this type of water treatment system.
 Simply put, unfiltered water is pushed through a reverse osmosis membrane (semi permeable membrane) that removes impurities, contaminants and unwanted dissolved solids.

 The water purification process occurs as the water goes through the reverse osmosis membrane.
 Both water filtration systems aid in reducing the hardness level and TDS level (total dissolved solid).
-A reverse osmosis water purification system is perfect in areas like Southern California, where there are hard water problems and the tap/drinking water can have a chlorine taste depending on what region you’re in because it is extremely concentrated with other unwanted minerals and contaminants.
-Many of our customers immediately notice the difference of using treated water from our reverse osmosis filter systems.
+A reverse osmosis water purification system is perfect in areas like Southern California, where there are hard water problems and the tap water/drinking water can have a chlorine taste depending on what region you’re in because it is extremely concentrated with other unwanted minerals and contaminants.
+Many of our customers immediately notice the difference of using treated water from our RO systems.

 Many water companies will claim that water softeners or a reverse osmosis water filter system will deliver 100% pure water, this is simply not a fact.
 From a technical perspective, water softeners and RO systems help reduce the hardness of water significantly and greatly improve the quality; however no company can claim to provide 100% pure water.
 While many people debate whether to get an RO water system, water filter, or water softener, we feel using a combination of these for your household is the best overall water treatment system solution.
 Experience the difference of filtered water in your home or utilize our commercial RO system for your business!
 Please note, replacement filters are needed roughly every 18 – 24 months for reverse osmosis water filters as part of routine maintenance.
 Contact us today and let us help you select the right RO unit for you!